elishnevsky/react-jobs/README.md

 # React Jobs

-Run the server and the client in separate terminals
+Clone the repo and run `npm install` first.
+Then run the server and the client in separate terminals.

 Server